In a recent email, I was asked what kind of tennis drills or games I prefer to apply in my classes…

 8. Olympics – net vs. baseline game for large groups.

-10. Lob over the Net Player – tactical and court positioning drill/game.
+10. Lob Over Net Player – tactical and court positioning drill/game.

-11. Moving Up & Down – role of players in doubles; court coverage and competitive play.
+11. Moving Up and Down – the role of players in doubles; court coverage and competitive play.

-The above drills/games are just some of my students’ favourite but there are so many others that you might love.
-Check them all out at WebTennis24.com!
+The above drills/games are just some of my students’ favorites but there are so many more that you might love.
+Check them all out at WebTennis24.com.